Vonage/vivid/docs/contribution.md

 #### Getting up and running

-* Ask to be added to the Vonage github organization (if you are already there, skip this part) from `githubowners@vonage.com` or fill i [this form](https://jira.vonage.com/servicedesk/customer/portal/16/create/96).
+* Ask to be added to the Vonage github organization (if you are already there, skip this part) from `githubowners@vonage.com` or fill [this form](https://jira.vonage.com/servicedesk/customer/portal/16/create/96).
 * Ask access to the `vivid` repo from a `onestack` member
 * Authentication - you can choose one of the following:
     * Generate a token in github [Click here to see how](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)